michaelnisi/troubled/data/posts/2012/double-negative.md

 })
 ```

-You don't know what you don't know.
+You don’t know what you don’t know.